 The things needed in a first aid kit depends on a number of factors.
 Your individual medical needs should come first and foremost – if you know you have allergies or are taking prescription medication then these are the most important items in your medical kit contents.
 The rest of your first aid stuff really depends on the length of your trip, where you are going (which countries, and what kind of areas), what activities you are planning to do, and how far away you will be from medical attention if needed.

-We travel with a fairly minimalist first aid kit, but nevertheless we carry all the medical kit supplies that cover most eventualities.
+We travel with a fairly minimalist first aid kit, but nevertheless, we carry all the medical kit supplies that cover most eventualities.
 Neither of us takes any prescription medication so we take a small blister pack of each type of over-the-counter first aid medical supplies.
-We usually travel in places where we could access a doctor within a day or so, if needed.
-We have done rafting, abseiling, ziplining, canoeing and ALL kinds of nature trips.
+We usually travel to places where we could access a doctor within a day or so if needed.
+We have done rafting, abseiling, zip lining, canoeing and ALL kinds of nature trips.
 Without needing anything more than our small first aid kit.
 Maybe we were lucky!

 Of course, you can.
 But you are not likely to find a ready-packed comprehensive first aid kit that contains all of the items listed here, even just the essential ones.
 More likely what you will find is lots of first aid kit manufacturers trying to sell you a “complete first aid kit”, containing loads of pieces.
 I would estimate that 80-90 of these pieces are various sizes of bandage and gauze.
 Most are probably not really necessary for your travels.